‘When are you going to start doing some real work?’

 They’re thinking – You sit on your couch, watching The Bold and the Beautiful, stapling raffle tickets together.

-I design a yearly event calendar, plan and co-ordinate events and competitions that ensure we raise funds for critical school equipment and resource purchases, encourage community building and raise the profile of our school in the local community.
+I map out a yearly event calendar, plan and co-ordinate events and competitions that ensure we raise funds for critical school equipment and resource purchases, encourage community building and raise the profile of our school in the local community.

 Instead of “I’m the Treasurer”